tomjspain/mecPortal-experiment1/learn.md

 				<header class="major">
 					<h3> Causal Inference </h3>
 				</header>
-				<p> Personalised Synthetic Controls can be a tools for causal inference - find out what makes them casual and what assumptions are required!</p>
+				<p> Personalised Synthetic Controls can be a tools for causal inference - find out what makes them causal and what assumptions are required!</p>
 				<ul class="actions">
 					<li><a href="learn/causal_land.html" class="button">Learn more</a></li>
 				</ul>